iterative/dvc.org/content/docs/studio/user-guide/billing-and-payment.md

 ## Payment processor and accepted payment methods

-We rely on [Stripe](https://stripe.com/) to process (Team plan) payments.
+We rely on [Stripe](https://stripe.com/) to process (Basic plan) payments.
 We do not handle your payment information (including credit card details) directly.
 We are PCI compliant and your payment information is handled securely by Stripe.

 We accept the following cards: Visa, Mastercard, American Express, Discover, Diners Club and JCB.
-You can change your payment method and billing address for the Team plan at any time by going to the `Plan and billing` section of your team settings.
+You can change your payment method and billing address for the Basic plan at any time by going to the `Plan and billing` section of your team settings.
 You will be redirected to Stripe to make these changes.

 ## Accessing your payment history and invoices